-Part of an investment property reno that, once complete, became a primary residence, this home office features everything lovers of Scandinavian style could want, including an Eames desk and chair (from Herman Miller), vintage teak shelving (from Filter) and a Muuto fixture (from YLighting).
-Thanks to floor-to-ceiling sliding doors (from Kolbe Windows), it even has nice view.
+Part of an investment property reno that, once complete, became a primary residence, this home office space features everything lovers of Scandinavian style could want, including an Eames desk and chair (from Herman Miller), vintage teak shelving (from Filter) and a Muuto fixture (from YLighting).
+Thanks to floor-to-ceiling sliding doors (from Kolbe Windows), it even has a nice view.
 See the full build here.

 The white oak and cherry millwork both affect the look and feel of an old school study, but watched over by Foscarini Gregg pendants and an &Tradition Palette desk, this PLANT architect-designed space keeps its traditional and modern influences in perfect balance.
 See the full home here.